Marjorie Taylor Greene releases fake mugshot as Trump surrenders in Georgia

 The gesture from Ms Greene comes as Mr Trump turned himself in on Thursday and was booked on 13 charges in an Atlanta jail, including allegedly violating the state’s RICO organised crime statute through his well-document attempts to sway the 2020 election count in the state and beyond.

-The post from the far-right Ms Greene likely won’t make it into the history books, but Mr Trump’s potential mugshot surely will.
+The post from the far-right Ms Greene likely won’t make it into the history books, but Mr Trump’s mugshot surely will.

-Georgia officials have suggested the former president will be booked and photographed like any other defendant in Fulton County.
+Ahead of his arrest, Georgia officials insisted the former president would be booked and photographed like any other defendant in Fulton County.

 “Unless someone tells me differently, we are following our normal practices and so it doesn’t matter your status, we’ll have a mugshot ready for you,” Fulton County Sheriff Patrick Labat said at a press conference this month.

+Others named in the case, including former New York mayor and Trump lawyer Rudy Giuliani, have also submitted to official mugshots.

-After his surrender, Mr Trump was released under a pre-existing bond agreement, charging $80,000 for the single charge he faces for violating Georgia’s Racketeer Influenced and Corrupt Organisations Act, plus an additional $10,000 for each of the 12 counts he faces for criminal conspiracy, criminal solicitation, filing false documents and false statements charges.
+After his surrender, Mr Trump was released under a pre-existing bond agreement, charging $80,000 for the single charge he faces for violating Georgia’s RICO Act, plus an additional $10,000 for each of the 12 counts he faces for criminal conspiracy, criminal solicitation, filing false documents and false statements charges.

+The former president, who is facing multiple other major criminal cases in New York, Florida, and Washington, DC, has dismissed the Georgia prosecution as a “witch hunt” and a “horrible thing for the country.”
+He has denied wrongdoing.

 Join our commenting forum